ang-jason/nginx-basics-techbeast/Readme.md

 ```

 ## create a custom html location - huatcake.local
+4. Make new folder for new custom location

 ```huatcake.local``` is created in ```/var/www/``` folder
 then ``` cd huatcake.local ``` into the folder